RobertElderSoftware/robert-elder-software-java-modules/README.md

 Click 'Modify Options' and select 'Emulate Terminal'.

-Unselect 'Injerit from settings' under 'Java Options'.
+Unselect 'Inherit from settings' under 'Java Options'.

 Add a line with 'VM Options:'